mugurlu0/restaurant-css-framework/README.md

 ## Mockups

-These are the designs I previously intended for my website on a
+These are the designs I previously intended for my website on a:

 ### Desktop format